Monica MontesaJune 08, 2022

 • Psychographics.
 What does this persona believe about themselves?
 What are their short- and long-term goals?
 What values drive them?
 What are their challenges and pain points?

 • Geographics.
 Where are they located?
 What are their geographic preferences?
+Can they work remotely or does the position require an in-person or hybrid schedule?

 You can use worksheets like this candidate persona template to help you build your ideal job candidate personas.